 Music has been with us since the earliest civilizations.
 There is reason to believe that every culture throughout history embraced some kind of music, just as we can safely bet children have been playing since the earliest days.

 Music is called the “universal language” for a reason.
 It can be a uniting force for people, and children are no exception.

-No Fault Sport Group’s blogs are usually about playground design and trends in safety surfacing.
-We are also interested in new studies on childhood development and find it fascinating how modern playground architects and equipment suppliers are incorporating music performance and education on the playground.
+While No Fault Surfaces blogs are usually about playground design and trends in safety surfacing, we are also interested in studies on childhood development.
+We find it fascinating how modern playground architects and equipment suppliers are incorporating music performance and education on the playground.

 More than outdoor singalongs or instrumental lessons happening in the park instead of indoors, we are referencing built-in musical features that become part of a playground’s design, meant to be played with as much as everything else in a playscape for toddlers and grade-school children.

 Of course, you probably don’t want a grand piano standing between the swing set and the merry-go-round on your outdoor playscape.
 We are talking about bright, colorful and engaging play equipment that incorporates sound and movement.
 Here are a few examples of some playground equipment manufacturers who provide outdoor musical equipment:

 Playground-friendly musical features (like the ones listed above) are made to withstand the heavy impact that tiny “Beethovens” seem capable of heaping upon them.
 They are also built to last through years of exposure to sun and rain.

 Playgrounds, for the most part, are all about giving children an opportunity to work off the boundless resources of energy they seem to have.
 They are also a place for children to grow mentally; having musical features in play areas enhances sensory play and aids in this growth.
 For example, when children play music together, they are learning to work together as a team and develop their sense of empathy.
 They are learning ways to express themselves.